irtep/iz4-ui/README.md

 ## in DEV (npm start):

-index.ts you need to have <BrowserRouter>, instead of <BrowserRouter basename="/iz4">. context api (iz4context.tsx), change in line 21, modeOfUse to dev
+index.ts you need to have "BrowserRouter", instead of "BrowserRouter basename="/iz4"".

+context api (iz4context.tsx), change in line 21, modeOfUse to dev

 ## build to PROD (npm run build):